Eije1/Oloche-AI-Cardiologist-ECG-Arrhythmia-Classifier/README.md

 A state-of-the-art deep learning system for automated detection and classification of cardiac arrhythmias from raw single-lead ECG signals.
 This project implements a 1D Convolutional Neural Network (CNN) trained on the MIT-BIH Arrhythmia Database to provide real-time, explainable diagnostic support.

 **Access the website of this work:** [https://huggingface.co/spaces/eijeoloche1/ECG_Arrhythmia_Classification](https://huggingface.co/spaces/eijeoloche1/ECG_Arrhythmia_Classification)
-**Project title:** While the user-friendly web application of this work is titled "Oloche-AI Cardiologist: ECG Arrhythmia Classifier", the research title of this project is "Leveraging 1D Convolutional Neural Networks for Automated Multi-Class Arrhythmia Diagnosis from Single-Lead ECG Signals".
+**Project title:** The user-friendly web app of this work is titled "Oloche-AI Cardiologist: ECG Arrhythmia Classifier", while its research title is "Leveraging 1D CNNs for Automated Multi-Class Arrhythmia Diagnosis from Single-Lead ECG Signals".
 **Researcher:** Eije, Oloche Celestine

 ## Project Overview